system76/docs/_articles/transition-firmware.md

 ---
 layout: article
-title: Switching Between Proprietary Firmware and System76 Open Firmware
+title: Firmware Switching (Proprietary Firmware or System76 Open Firmware)
 description: >
   How to transition from proprietary firmware to System76 Open Firmware on supported models.
 keywords: